koulumang/CSU-CS510/README.md

 ### Number Detection:
 This project aims to find differences in accuracy of classifying MNIST database with a simple Neural Network (Only dense layers) and CNN (dense+ convolution layers)

+### ILSVRC:
+This project aims to find differences in accuracy of classifying CIFAR-10 database with a CNN and pretrained CNN.

 ## Contributing:
 We welcome contributions from developers who are interested in improving the project.
 You can submit a pull request with your changes, or open an issue if you have any suggestions or bug reports.